LEARNAcademy/syllabus/rails/fullstack.md

 post 'exercises' => 'exercise#create'
 ```

-There is no view associated with the create method.
-It is only a submit action triggered by the button on the form.
-Instead of thinking about a view, we should think about what kind of user experience we want for our user when creating a new item.
-One option is to trigger a redirect to a new page after the successful creation of a new item.
+The create method itself does not have an associated view.
+It serves as a submit action triggered by the button on the form.
+Instead of focusing on a specific view, let's consider the user experience we want to provide when creating a new item.
+One possibility is to redirect the user to a new page after successfully creating the item.

 ### Route Aliases